EHR & EMR With Telehealth

 - During video visits, providers need to be able to quickly pull up a patient’s health records to be able to effectively diagnose the patient’s condition and offer a level of health care that is comparable to an in-person visit.
 When telehealth EHR functionality is embedded, providers can utilize a system they are already comfortable with to perform their duties.

-Telemedicine Integration and Patient Engagement
+Best Emr for Telehealth for Telemedicine Integration and Patient Engagement

 EHR and telemedicine integration enables patients to view a summary of their visit and other medical information and updates their health records after visits.
 This helps boost patient engagement in the following ways: